gbaelen/RunStickmanRun/README.md

 In order to use this project, you will need a couple of things.

 First of all, you will need to install Unity on your computer.
-The version that was used to make the project and test it was the version 5-0f-2017.
-You can download a version of unity [HERE]()
+The version that was used to make the project and test it was the version 5 - 2017.2.0f3.
+You can download a version of unity [HERE](https://unity3d.com/fr/get-unity/download)

 Then, if you want to use the kinect to play the game, you will need to install the microsoft SDK v1.8.
 The game was made to work with the version 1 of the kinect.
 It will not work with the version 2 of the kinect.